Massive quantum systems as interfaces of quantum mechanics and gravity: Introduction

 Before proceeding, we note that it would be impossible to give a completely balanced overview of such a broad and diverse field.
-We hope that this review provides a snapshot of the field today and that it ultimately helps focus efforts towards realizing many of the experiments that are needed to better understand the overlap between quantum mechanics and gravity.
+We hope that this review provides a snapshot of the field today and that it ultimately helps focus efforts toward realizing some of the proposals that have been put forward for testing the interplay between quantum mechanics and gravity.